nmdcm/sudoku-backtracking/README.md

 ![SS2](https://github.com/nmdcm/sudoku-backtracking/blob/master/SS2.png)

-The program will solve the sudoku puzzle if possible and return the solution as well as the time take.
+The program will solve the sudoku puzzle if possible and return the solution as well as the time taken.

 Note: The program may take more time if the puzzle is more complex.